 Braising is the best method around to ensure your pork chops will be fork-tender and delicious.
-After a quick sear, they are cooked low and slow in a super flavorful liquid to create an incredibly savory meal.
+After a quick sear, these Skillet Braised Pork Chops are cooked low and slow in a balsamic pan sauce to create an incredibly savory meal.

 Yeah, that happened.
 Sorry Mom.